-Santa’s Hat Cranberry Cheese Ball does just that!
-It’s a creative Christmas idea that will have everyone talking!
+Santa’s hat cranberry cheese ball does just that!
+It’s a creative Christmas idea that will have everyone talking.

 It’s true, I love cheeseballs in every shape, flavor and style.
 Who can argue with ALL.THE.CHEESE?
 I’ve got your ultimate cheese ball guide right here – it’s a round up of everything you need to know to make a killer cheeseball appetizer!

-Cranberry Cheese Ball Ingredients
+Why You’ll Love this Cranberry Cheese Ball

-- Cream Cheese – the base of all cheese balls, this gives it substance, yet maintains a creamy texture.
+- Cream Cheese – The base of all cheese balls, this gives it substance, yet maintains a creamy texture.
 You can learn How to Soften Cream Cheese here.

-- White Cheddar – sharp cheddar adds a lot of flavor to this appetizer.
+- White Cheddar – Sharp cheddar adds a lot of flavor to this appetizer.
 When possible, freshly shred from a block for the creamiest results.

 - Worcestershire Sauce – a hint of Worcestershire adds so much flavor to this easy appetizer.